-On April 8, MSN Messenger will definitively close.
-Who would have thought, after spending years denying chain messages with Hoax falsely announcing its closure.
-But finally Microsoft has decided to sideline what was once one of its star services, as part of the facelift of its products through the new Skype and Outlook.com.
+On April 8th, MSN Messenger will shut down for good.
+Who would have thought it, after years of debunking chain message hoaxes falsely announcing its closure.
+But finally, Microsoft has decided to sideline what was once one of its flagship services, as part of the facelift for its products through the new Skype and Outlook.com.

-Perhaps many of you do not remember, but at the time Messenger was the fashionable service, just as applications like Facebook, Whatsapp, or Line are currently.
+Maybe many of you don’t remember, but at its time Messenger was the trendy service, just like applications such as Facebook, WhatsApp, or Line are today.
 Everyone was on Messenger and used it daily.
-Although for many it has fallen into oblivion, there is no need to be deceived.
+Even though for many it has fallen into the trunk of forgotten things, we shouldn’t be fooled.
 MSN had (and has) a series of features that made it an interesting and useful instant messaging client.

-MSN allowed the use and creation of emoticons, a feature often forgotten by developers and much appreciated by users (as evidenced by the popularity of this feature in Whatsapp or, more recently, Line with its stickers).
-It also allowed the customization of the font type, both in typography and color, and the background and theme of the application, the Nick, etc… Beyond these aesthetic improvements, MSN allowed the sending of files, simultaneous viewing of images, sharing of video and audio, tasks that were novel at the time and that even today, many users solve in a more complicated or worse way.
-Finally, the program could be installed on several computers, accessed from a web interface, and there were multiple applications for mobile devices, all features that many more modern programs do not have.
+MSN allowed the use and creation of emoticons, a feature often forgotten by developers and much appreciated by users (as shown by the use WhatsApp has gotten out of it or, more recently, Line with its stickers).
+It also allowed personalization of the font, both in typography and color, and the background and theme of the application, the Nick, etc… Beyond these aesthetic improvements, MSN allowed sending files, viewing images together, sharing video and audio, tasks that were novel at the time and that, even today, many users solve in a more complicated or worse way.
+Finally, you could have the program installed on several computers, access it from a web interface, and there were multiple applications for mobile devices, all of them features that many more modern programs lack.

-However, poor management by Microsoft of its service, a lack of ability to defend its product through marketing, accompanied by recent updates that only brought intrusive advertising and reduced performance, and, why not say it, simply because it went out of fashion, MSN quickly became a thing of the past.
+However, terrible management by Microsoft of its service, a complete inability to defend its product through marketing, accompanied by the latest updates that only brought intrusive advertising and reduced performance, and, why not say it, simply because it went out of fashion, MSN quickly became a thing of the past.

 Progressively, users replaced MSN with a variety of alternatives.
-For example, some users started using social media chat as a form of messaging.
-Others actively use mobile messaging applications, such as Whatsapp, as a means of communication (personally, I find this quite uncomfortable when I could use a computer).
+For example, some users started using social network chats as a form of messaging.
+Others actively use mobile messaging apps, for example WhatsApp, as their sole means of communication (I personally find it quite uncomfortable when you could use a computer).
 The curious thing is that, objectively, many of the alternatives that have replaced MSN are inferior in features and functionalities, leading to a kind of technological regression.
 Something that, sadly, is happening frequently in computing.

-This difficulty in finding a program with similar features has made a small community of users continue to use daily a service considered by many as obsolete or outdated.
-For all these users, who are left without a valid alternative for instant messaging communication due to the closure of MSN, as well as for those of you using a less suitable or convenient application, we present the best alternatives to MSN Messenger.
+This difficulty in finding a program with similar features has meant that a small community of users continue to use daily a service considered by many to be obsolete or outdated.
+For all these users, whom the MSN shutdown leaves without a valid alternative for instant messaging communication, as well as for those of you who are using a less appropriate or convenient application, we present the best alternatives to MSN Messenger.

 Alternatives